Rape in Pakistan: 1947 and 1979

 Prior to 1979, Section 375 of the Pakistan Penal Code stated that girls younger than the age of fourteen were prohibited from sex acts even if consent was acquired.
 Despite this, the previous laws also claims that rape during marriage is not considered rape as long as if the wife is over the age of fourteen.

 In 1979, the Pakistani legislature made rape and adultery offences for the first time in the country's history, with the passage of The Offence of Zina (Enforcement Of Hudood) Ordinance, 1979.
 The Ordinance changed the punishment for such offences from imprisonment and fines, to punishments such as stoning to death.
 Although this new law is stated to protect women, it reinforces that in order to do so there must be concrete evidence.
 The evidence was most commonly deemed to be a witness who could testify that the rape actually occurred.
 In 1979, the witness had to be deemed as credible and honest by the Qazi.

 According to the Ordinance, rape is defined as:

 2006 Women Protection Bill

 On 15 November 2006, National Assembly of Pakistan passed Women Protection Bill to amend the heavily criticised 1979 Hudood Ordinance laws.
 Under the new bill, death penalty for extramarital sex and the need for victims to produce four witnesses to prove rape cases were removed.
 Death penalty and flogging for people convicted of having consensual sex outside marriage was removed.
 However, Consensual sex outside marriage was still treated as a criminal offense with a punishment of five years in prison or a fine of US$165.

-Under the Women Protection Bill described rape a man commits rape who has sexual intercourse with a woman:
+Under the Women Protection Bill rape is described as a man who has sexual intercourse with a woman:

 The punishment for rape under 2006 Women Protection Bill is either death or imprisonment of between ten and twenty-five years.
 For cases related to gang rape, the punishment is either death penalty or life imprisonment.